rabinderFuturescape/Member_Staff_Flutter/lib/src/features/chat_service/README.md

 - `supabase_flutter`: For Supabase integration and real-time functionality
 - `provider`: For state management
 - `timeago`: For formatting message timestamps
+- `flutter_secure_storage`: For securely storing authentication tokens
+- `jwt_decoder`: For decoding and validating JWT tokens
+- `http`: For making HTTP requests to the OneSSO server

 ## Screenshots